Skip to Main Content

 Tips or Legal Research

 Legal research is used in a wide range of civil and criminal cases, decisions, and proceedings.
-Your assignment is focused on cases that reached the supreme court or higher state courts.
 In the example below, Mendez v Westminster, see how background information and research can help uncover details about the significance of a ruling.
 Also, pay attention to the search terms used to locate these cases.

 Mendez v Westminster